microsoft/windows-ai-electron/README.md

 #### 2. Download Windows App CLI Package

-This project depends on `@microsoft/winappcli`.
-The `@microsoft/winappcli` package has not been published to npm yet.
-You can install a copy of the package from GitHub.

-Check `winapp-windows-ai`'s `package.json` for its `@microsoft/winappcli` package dependency.
-Then download the [release .tgz](https://github.com/microsoft/WinAppCli/releases) for that `@microsoft/winappcli` version (can be found within Assets folder of the Release).
+Check the `@microsoft/winappcli` version required by `winapp-windows-ai` in `package.json`.
+Then download the matching [release .tgz](https://github.com/microsoft/WinAppCli/releases) from the Assets section.

 Move the `.tgz` file to the filepath specified in repo's `package.json` for the `@microsoft/winappcli` package or update `package.json` to the `.tgz` path.